shyam2520/test-portfolio/content/about.md

 draft: false
 ---

 # Hi there!
-I'm Alex, a Software Engineer at Northeastern University 👋
+I'm Shyam, a Software Engineer at Northeastern University 👋

-I'm a recent graduate from Northeastern University's Khoury College of Computer Sciences, where I earned my Bachelor's degree in Computer Science with a minor in Data Science.
+I'm a recent graduate from Northeastern University's College of Engineering , where I earned my Bachelor's degree in Computer Science with a minor in Data Science.
 During my time at Northeastern, I had the incredible opportunity to participate in the university's renowned co-op program, which allowed me to gain real-world experience working as a software engineer at several top-tier tech companies.

 ## My Passion for Technology 💻